 Heading south from the lower pond, the wide trail takes you under some impressive oak boughs, which I also photograph pretty much every time I go by.

-this post, from a fall trip.
+from a fall trip.

 Here's what some of those same places look like without clouds.